dotnet/runtime/src/mono/mono/mini/cpu-pentium.md

 # there is no actual support for division or reminder by immediate
 # we simulate them, though (but we need to change the burg rules
 # to allocate a symbolic reg for src2)
-div_imm: dest:a src1:i src2:i len:15 clob:d
+div_imm: dest:a src1:a src2:i len:15 clob:d
-div_un_imm: dest:a src1:i src2:i len:15 clob:d
+div_un_imm: dest:a src1:a src2:i len:15 clob:d
-rem_imm: dest:d src1:i src2:i len:15 clob:d
+rem_imm: dest:d src1:a src2:i len:15 clob:a
-rem_un_imm: dest:d src1:i src2:i len:15 clob:d
+rem_un_imm: dest:d src1:a src2:i len:15 clob:a
 and_imm: dest:i src1:i len:6 clob:1
 or_imm: dest:i src1:i len:6 clob:1
 xor_imm: dest:i src1:i len:6 clob:1